-Elizabeth Durst BFA MSc Email elizabeth.durst@archaeologists.net Elizabeth is responsible for the development, organisation, and marketing of the Institute's programme of internal and external events; she also works with senior staff to develop and improve procedures.
-Elizabeth has a varied events background and received her MSc in International Event & Festival Management from Edinburgh Napier University.
-Contact Elizabeth for any events-related gueries.
+Elizabeth Durst BFA MSc Email elizabeth.durst@archaeologists.net Elizabeth is responsible for the development, organisation, and marketing of the institute's programme of internal and external events; she also works with senior staff to develop and improve procedures.
+Contact Elizabeth for any events-related queries.